sbry/minimal-mistakes/_posts/2016-09-26-hello-world.md

 about.
 Next time there is a chance it is here.

-Also I really like the speed, ease and design of Jekyll and its beautiful themes and the free hosting and building on github.
+Also I really like the speed, ease and design of Jekyll and its beautiful themes[^6] and the free hosting and building on github.
 And git is the best version-conrol ever: cloning takes like less time than copying, merging is BAM and never makes trouble.
 And I really did use mercurial, and it seems a bit slow.
 And SVN more so.
 And CVS, oh